adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

             - Which platforms you are using
             - Location data based on your IP address (country)
             - Anonymous interaction events (like button clicks)
+    - For the Adblock Plus iPhone/iPad app:
+    {: .has-horizontal-list .semicolon-separated }
+        - Block count for number of ads and cookie banners blocked (stored locally, does not leave your device)
+        - DNS resolution requests (for users who have enabled DNS-based blocking)
+        - Anonymous device identifier
     - Adblock Browser, based on Chromium, provides Chromium-specific functionality which, however, may send data to Google.
     - Adblock Browser for iOS (automatically):
     {: .has-horizontal-list .semicolon-separated }